2 Catholic Kids Bulletins Online

 More 2 Life Podcast

-- More2Life - 8/15/22 - The Art of Understanding August 15, 2022Are you caught up in a misunderstanding?
-Confusion causing conflict/ We’ll help you hear and be heard.
+- More2Life - 09/10/24 - When Love is Hard September 10, 2024In a difficult relationship?
+Not sure how to love a difficult person?
+We’re here to help.
 Dr. Greg and Lisa will help you solve your problems with relevant, relatable and achievable tools and solutions straight from the genius of the Theology of the Body.
 It is the life you were meant to live!
-To […]Greg & Lisa Popcak - Hosts
+To make […]Greg & Lisa Popcak - Hosts

 The Catholic Sprouts Podcast is a daily podcast for Catholic kids.
 The short episodes are designed to plant one seed of faith each day.
 Topics covered include Catholic Feast Days, Morality, Catholic Theology, the saints and the sacraments.